Kibibit/XMLHttpRequest-hook/README.md

 # XMLHttpRequest-hook
-add the ability to hook callbacks to XMLHttpRequests
+add the ability to hook callbacks to XMLHttpRequests, and logs all requests automatically for easy retrieval later.

 you can inject this into your `Protractor` code by creating the following class:
 ```